Andrettin/Wyrmsun/readme.txt

 * Maps
 - Fixed a bug where choosing to have a lower number of opponents would cause a crash with certain maps (such as Brown Hills).
+- Fixed some issues which happened when a custom map used the same name in the PresentMap function in its SMP file as an existing map.

+* Miscellaneous
+- Fixed a couple of strings in the editor.

 * Units
-- Added graphics variations for the gryphon and the rat(graphics by b_o).
+- Added graphics variations for the gryphon and the rat (graphics by b_o).
+- Ballista graphics have been updated (by b_o).

 -----------------------------------------------------------------------
 - 0.1.5